Teo Redding: Green Bay Packers

 On November 20, 2018, Redding was signed to the Green Bay Packers practice squad.
 He signed a reserve/future contract with the Packers on December 31, 2018.
 He was released on August 31, 2019.

 New York Guardians

 Redding was signed by the New York Guardians of the XFL on December 23, 2019.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Montreal Alouettes

 Redding signed with the Montreal Alouettes of the CFL on December 18, 2020.

+Massachusetts Pirates (first stint)

+In 2022, Redding signed with the Massachusetts Pirates of the Indoor Football League (IFL).
+In a Week 1 game against the Frisco Fighters, Redding had three receptions for 17 yards.
+He was then selected for the USFL supplemental draft.

-Houston Gamblers
+Houston Gamblers / Roughnecks

-On March 10, 2022, Redding was drafted by the Houston Gamblers of the United States Football League in the 2022 USFL Supplemental Draft.
+On March 10, 2022, Redding was selected by the Houston Gamblers of the United States Football League in the 2022 USFL supplemental draft.
 He was transferred to the team's practice squad before the start of the regular season on April 16, 2022, and remained on the inactive roster on April 22.
 He was transferred to the active roster on April 30.
 He was ruled inactive for the team's game against the New Orleans Breakers on May 8, 2022, and moved back to the active roster on May 14.
+He was re-signed on December 23, 2023.

+Redding and all other Houston Gamblers players and coaches were all transferred to the Houston Roughnecks after it was announced that the Gamblers took on the identity of their XFL counterpart, the Roughnecks.
+He was released on March 10, 2024.

+Massachusetts Pirates (second stint)

+On March 15, 2024, Redding signed with the Pirates again.